-From 5 to 7 November 2009, UNESCO is organizing the World Science Forum in Budapest (Hungary), in cooperation with the Hungarian Academy of Science, International Council for Science (ICSU) and the Academy of Sciences for the Developing World (TWAS), among other partners.
-The Forum will mark the tenth anniversary of the World Conference on Science for the 21st Century: A new Commitment, convened by UNESCO and ICSU in Budapest in 1999.
+From 5 to 7 November 2009, UNESCO organized the fourth World Science Forum in Budapest (Hungary), in cooperation with the Hungarian Academy of Science (HAS), International Council for Science (ICSU) and the Academy of Sciences for the Developing World (TWAS), among other partners.
+The Forum marked the tenth anniversary of the World Conference on Science for the 21st Century: A new Commitment, convened by UNESCO and ICSU in Budapest in 1999.

-The information supplied will be analysed and compiled for the comprehensive review and assessment which will be presented at the two major events organized by UNESCO in 2009: the “World Conference on Higher Education: The New Dynamics of Higher Education” to be held in Paris from 6 to 8 July 2009 and the “World Science Forum, Budapest+10” to be held in Budapest from 5 to 7 November 2009.
+The information supplied was analysed and compiled for the comprehensive review and assessment which was presented at the two major events organized by UNESCO in 2009: the “World Conference on Higher Education: The New Dynamics of Higher Education” that was held in Paris from 6 to 8 July 2009 and the “World Science Forum, Budapest+10” that took place in Budapest from 5 to 7 November 2009.

 Every two years, the World Science Forum provides a platform for international debate among leading scientists, policy-makers, non-governmental organizations, educational institutions and research bodies, leaders of culture and industry, and the general public.
 Keynote speakers initiate discussion on science-related themes which is then further encouraged by follow-up sessions.